There are few things that will impress your date more than snagging reservations at one of the numerous French restaurants in Las Vegas.

 Unique items on the lunch & dinner menu include a croque monsieur, French dip, seared salmon, and more at an average price of about $20.

-Hopefully, we were able to help you find a French restaurant in Las Vegas that works for your tastes and budget.
+Hopefully, I was able to help you find a French restaurant in Las Vegas that works for your tastes and budget.
 With options that span the “fanciness-spectrum” from casual to high-end, there’s something for everyone craving French cuisine.

 Related: Looking for other dining inspiration?
 Check out these guides: